gavinmcgimpsey/gavinmcgimpsey.github.io/index.md

 Hi, I'm Gavin!
 I'm a law student at [Washington University in St. Louis](https://law.wustl.edu/).

 I strive for excellence.
 I was ranked the [#1 rookie bridge player in North America](https://web3.acbl.org/mpraces/?year=2012&race=MMA) in 2012.
 After earning a perfect score on the Law School Admissions Test, I taught hundreds of others to acheive their best &mdash; to [rave reviews](/testimonials).
 I've also served in [AmeriCorps](/americorps) and as an [EMT](/emt).
-Now, I'm excited to be looking towards the start of my legal career.
+Now, I'm excited to be looking toward the start of my legal career.

 ### Interests